List of invasive species in the Everglades

 A tree island in the Everglades covered by Old World climbing fern.

 Everglades National Park staff photographed this image of an American alligator and Burmese python locked in a struggle.

-Invasive species in the Everglades are exotic plants and animals that are not native to the area and have aggressively adapted to conditions in wilderness areas in southern Florida.
+Invasive species in the Everglades are exotic plants and animals that are not native to the area.
+Neobiota in the Everglades have aggressively adapted to regional wilderness conditions of southern Florida and are a sizeable part of the invasive species in Florida.

 The Everglades are a massive watershed in the southern portion of the U.S. state of Florida that drains overflow from the vast shallow Lake Okeechobee that is in turn fed by the Kissimmee River.
 The overflow forms a very shallow river about 60 mi wide and 100 mi long that travels about half a mile per day.
 The network of ecosystems created by the Everglades are surrounded by urban areas to the east in the South Florida metropolitan area, to the west by Naples and Fort Myers, and to the south by Florida Bay, a marine environment that receives fresh water from and is maintained by the Everglades.
 As it is surrounded on three sides and close to a major transportation and shipping center, it is particularly vulnerable to the importation of exotic species.